learn-co-curriculum/curriculum-team/style_guide.md

 Because of our appropriation of the word "learn" among our curriculum software, disambiguating its use is important:

-* learn — verb — to gain knowledge or improve a skill.
+* learn — verb — to gain knowledge or improve a skill
 * `learn` command, the — noun phrase (as, "the `learn` command") — the bash command that runs all tests in labs.
-This should always be wrapped in a code snippet.
+This should always be wrapped in a code snippet
-* Learn.co — proper noun — the website and address of the curriculum tool available to students, faculty, and staff.
+* Learn.co — proper noun — the website and address of the curriculum tool available to students, faculty, and staff
-* Learn IDE, the — proper noun — the application that students use to work through the Learn.co curriculum.
+* Learn IDE, the — proper noun — the application that students use to work through the Learn.co curriculum

 Usage: